seddon-software/python-course/README.txt

 If you are on a Diamond machine, setup vscode with:
     module load vscode/1.42.1

-Note: later versions of vscode may not work
+Note: later versions of vscode may not work (you need the following libraries):
+    GLIBCXX version 3.4.21 or later
+    GLIBC version 2.17 or later

 To clone this repository:
     cd